 My topic is hope, and how it can sometimes can be kept alive in the most difficult of circumstances.

-Last Sunday’s This American Life podcast included the story of children and their teachers held with other civilians at the Weihsien Camp.
+Last Sunday’s This American Life podcast included the story of children and their teachers held at the Weihsien Camp.
 The podcast says they were there for 4 years; this source says people were imprisoned for 2 years.
 Both sources agree that conditions were tough: too little food, barbed wire, electrified fences, bayonet drills, armed guards, bayonet drills… this place was not one where you’d expect children to thrive.

 According to 82-year old Mary Previty (sp?), who was 12 at the time, the children felt safe and cared for.
 They came through what they realized was a bad situation in pretty good shape.
 How?
 It seems despite their own fears, the teachers were able to provide what the children in their charge needed: